Detail of “Crucify II” by Nela Dunato, acrylic on canvas

 Regardless of whether your art is uplifting, beautiful, magical, scary, grotesque, poignant, or simply ugly, it’s perfectly fine to create art that you feel called to create and share it with the world.

 I’m not saying you should expect praise for it, or that you’re entitled to a lot of fans, because that is beyond your control.

-The only thing you can do is show up with your art and share it.
-Whether you get a large audience or not is something that will happen organically, and don't be discouraged if you don't get a large following right away.
+The only thing you can do is show up for your art and share it.
+Whether you get a large audience or not is something that will happen organically, and don’t be discouraged if you don’t get a large following right away.
 That is where your responsibility stops.
-The size of your following is not a measure of your art's worth.
+The size of your following is not a measure of your art’s worth.

 Whatever you do with your art, you’ll never satisfy everyone.
 I don’t think there is a single piece of art ever created that everyone loves.